thingybase/server/app/content/pages/projects/deep-freezer-inventory.html.md

 After all the items are added to Thingybase, print the labels and slap them on the food containers.
 You'll scan these later when you take the food out so you can quickly delete them from your inventory.

-Here's what it looks like after I printed a bunch of labels for a batch of sou vide pork belly:
+Here's what it looks like after I printed a bunch of labels for a batch of sous vide pork belly:

 ![Thingybase labels attached to pork belly](https://objects.bradgessler.com/IMG_4713.jpeg)